skagedal/appicon-generator/README.md

 ## Build instructions

 To build the tool, use `swift build`.
-Make sure to have your `xcode-select` version to Xcode 10 – as of this writing, I am using the beta 6 version.
+Make sure to have your `xcode-select` version to at least Xcode 10.0.

 ## Framework